robrousejr/Development-Fundamentals/readme.md

 Input: (6 -> 1 -> 7) + (5 -> 9 -> 2).
 That is, 617 + 295.
 Output: 2 -> 1 -> 9.
 That is, 912
 ```

+### 2.6 Palindrome
+ Implement a function to check if a linked list is a palindrome.